 Program Leaders are the faculty and staff who serve as the instructors and on-site administrators.
 They share in the development, implementation, post program reporting, and financial reconciliation of the program.
 To increase the likelihood of a successful program, program leaders are expected to share responsibilities and to participate actively in all phases of the program.

-Developing a Study Away Program
+What defines a Study Away course?